rytsikau/ee.3dList/README.md

 # ee.3dList

-This utility allows to make a selection of data from two textual files, choosing and sorting their common and unique lines in different combinations.
+This utility written in C# allows you to make a selection of data from two textual files, choosing and sorting their common and unique lines in different combinations.

 ## Version